arundaspr/sales-performance-powerbi/README.md

 - How many orders have been placed?
 - How is revenue changing over time?
 - Which products generate the highest revenue?
-- Which territories contribute the most to sales?
 - What is the return quantity?
-- Which products or territories have higher return activity?
 - How does sales performance vary across different periods?

 ## 🛠️ Tools & Technologies